JoinColony/docs/colony/use/launch-a-colony.md

 ## Step 4: Invite Contributors

 After completing the initial setup process, you’ll be brought to your colony's dashboard, which will serve as the home base for your DAO.
-For now, let's click on "Contributors" to see how we can bring some friends onboard.
+For now, let's click on "Contributors" to see how we can bring some friends on board.

 ![Invite Contributors](assets/quickstart-guide/Pasted_image_20220926120053.png)

 On the Contributors page, we'll see a list of all the DAO members, along with their permissions and reputation scores.
 It's a bit lonely in here, but not for long!
-Clicking "Invite" will copy our sharable colony URL, which contributors can use to join the group.
+Clicking "Invite" will copy our shareable colony URL, which contributors can use to join the group.

 ![Invite Contributors with Sharable Link](assets/quickstart-guide/Pasted_image_20220926120446.png)